-Born in France, Jean-Louis Vignes (1780-1862) is an almost forgotten, important wine-growing pioneer of the USA, He is considered the first commercial winemaker California, He emigrated in 1827 from his homeland on the so-called James Cook Sandwich Island, which is now the island of Hawaii Kaua'i.
-His wife (who never followed him) and his five children (three of whom also immigrated much later) stayed behind in Cadillac.
-He was busy there with viticulture, the cultivation of sugarcane, from which he rum burned, as well as the cattle and turkey breeding.
-In the course of a by the local Protestant missionaries obtained alcohol ban and destruction of sugar cane fields, he immigrated to California in 1831 in the then Mexican era.
-Vignes bought 104 acres of land on the banks of the Los Angeles River and began viniculture on his named as "El Aliso" winery.
+Born in France, Jean-Louis Vignes (1780-1862) is an almost forgotten, important wine pioneer of the United States, He is considered the first commercial winemaker California, In 1827 he emigrated from his homeland to the Sandwich Island, which was named by James Cook.
+His wife (who never followed him) and his five children (three of whom also immigrated much later) remained in Cadillac.
+There he dealt with viticulture, the cultivation of sugar cane from which he rum burned, as well as cattle and turkey breeding.
+In the wake of a ban on alcohol and the destruction of the sugar cane fields by the Protestant missionaries there, he immigrated to California in the Mexican era at the time.
+Vignes bought 104 hectares of land on the banks of the Los Angeles River and started vinification at his winery named "El Aliso".

-Initially, he made wine exclusively from the historic variety Mission (introduced by the Franciscans) Listán Prieto ), which produced large quantities of grapes or wine, but insufficient quality.
-That is why Vignes began importing European varieties, such as Cabernet Franc and Sauvignon Blanc, So that the vines survived the long cruise without damage, they were wrapped in moist moss and potato slices.
-From 1840, he sold his wines throughout California.
-From 1850 he had 40,000 vines in the inventory and produced about 150,000 bottles of wine.
-Samples were sent to the 10th US President John Tyler (1790-1862) and to France.
-From the year 1851 Vignes also dealt with the cultivation of oranges, apricots, apples, figs and walnuts.
+In the beginning, he produced wine exclusively from the historical variety introduced by the Franciscans ( Listán Prieto ), which produced large quantities of grapes or wine, but insufficient quality.
+That is why Vignes started importing European varieties such as Cabernet Franc and Sauvignon Blanc, The vines were wrapped in damp moss and potato slices so that the vines survived the long journey by ship without damage.
+From 1840 he sold his wines all over California.
+As of 1850, he had 40,000 vines in the inventory and produced around 150,000 bottles of wine.
+Samples were sent to 10th US President John Tyler (1790-1862) and to France.
+From 1851, Vignes was also involved in the cultivation of oranges, apricots, apples, figs and walnuts.
 In 1855, he sold his business to his nephews for $ 40,000.
-Now, he was socially active by co-financing a hospital and helping found the first public school in California.
-Los Angeles-based Vignes and Aliso Street today commemorate its significant achievements in Californian viticulture.
+Now he was socially active by co-financing a hospital and helping establish the first public school in California.
+Vignes and Aliso Street in Los Angeles today commemorate his significant accomplishments in California viticulture.